Global March for Lions ~ Trailer Documentary Short

 Tweets by @wcclas

-2013 will be an exciting and productive year for the INTERPOL Environmental Crime Programme's Project PREDATOR, which aims to protect the world's remaining wild tigers and other Asian big cats.
+2014 will be another exciting and productive year for the INTERPOL Environmental Crime Programme's Project PREDATOR, which aims to protect the world's remaining wild tigers and other Asian big cats.
 The INTERPOL Environmental Crime Programme, through Project PREDATOR, will continue to encourage communication, cooperation and collaboration with respect to intelligence exchange, cross-border investigations and training, and support law enforcement efforts in the region to apprehend the individuals and organised groups responsible for crimes against tigers and Asian big cats.
 Project PREDATOR

 Environmental Crime Programme INTERPOL Release: